Most people avoid, overlook, and disregard the discussion of creating a will. A will creates and maintains a great deal of contentment.

 Presently, there are many software packages available to help seniors create their own wills.
 While this is convenient and well intentioned, creating your own will can be problematic.

 If the software package is not properly updated to reflect the laws in a particular state, a Last Will and Testament may be void.
+Calling an attorney from Patrick B. Courtney, P.A. is a good idea to help with the legalities.

 Therefore, consultation with a qualified attorney is optimal to ensure your estate and wishes are properly handled.